5 pitfalls to avoid when planning Q4

 Our business environment is constantly changing and the most effective organisations are those that adapt and grow.
 Don’t just look back at your last set of objectives and see what you have achieved.
 Think about the wider landscape and what has changed over the last 3 months.
 Are they still the right objectives at all or are their new opportunities you should be out there grasping?
 Don’t be afraid to rip up the rule book and start afresh with a new plan if you genuinely feel that is the right thing for your business.

 Do you have ambitious plans for Q4, but you’re not quite sure how you will achieve them?
 Then hiring one of our highly experienced virtual assistants could be just the right next step.
 We love to take on the tasks you don’t have time to do, don’t have the skills to do or simply don’t want to do.
 We can assist with a wide variety of business and marketing services, from admin to accounting, design to database management and Twitter to telephone answering.
-Please call 01483 332220 or email email@example.com to find out more.
+Our virtual PA services are a great resource for business too.
+Please call 01483 332220 or email email@example.com to find out more, or follow us on LinkedIn.
 We pride ourselves on being the staff you don’t see, but the difference you do.